vishnukarthikl/calabash-android-java/README.md

 * Calabash-android-java depends on Jruby,log4j and Zip4j.
 You need to add those jars also into the classpath.
 Download the JAR file and add all the JAR files to the class path.
 * If you have an existing apk, point to it in the AndroidRunner, see example below on how to write tests.

+Note: AndroidRunner starts the emulator if the device name is specified in the configuration, but it is not very stable.
+So it is advised that the emulator is manually started and serial(e.g emulator-5554) is set in the configuration.

 ```java
 import com.thoughtworks.twist.calabash.android.AndroidConfiguration;
 import com.thoughtworks.twist.calabash.android.AndroidRunner;